 Secured credit cards are often the go-to option for applicants with no credit history or poor credit.
 These cards are a solid tool to help you build or rebuild your credit history, especially when you can’t get a credit card in any other way.

 With a card that reports your responsible spending and on-time payments to all three credit bureaus, you can further boost your overall credit score.

-By staying focused on the end goal of improving your credit score, you just might be eligible for an upgrade to an unsecured credit card.
+By staying focused on the end goal of improving your credit score, you just might be able to move from a secured to unsecured card.
 Here’s what to look for when weighing whether and when to make the switch.

 The main reason for using a secured card is to increase your overall credit score.
 After you’ve built your credit score to at least 650, you could be ready for an unsecured card.